SOLID

 The core problem is: How do we structure object-oriented code so that change is localized, safe, and cheap — instead of tangling every new feature into every old one?

 SOLID is a set of five design principles that answer this question.
 Each principle targets a different kind of tangle.
-Together, they define what Martin calls a well-designed object-oriented system: one where behavior can be extended without rewriting, dependencies point from detail to policy, and subtypes can be trusted to honor their contracts.
+Together, they define what Robert C. Martin (Martin 2017) calls a well-designed object-oriented system: one where behavior can be extended without rewriting, dependencies point from detail to policy, and subtypes can be trusted to honor their contracts.

 Context